SoftUni/Programming-Basics-Book-Python-EN/chapter-00.2-how-to-become-a-programmer.md

 We must emphasize once again that the choice of **the programming language is not a significant factor** in acquiring these skills..
 They accumulate slowly, over many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but it takes years of practice to fully understand them in depth.

-Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Engineering Program**.
+Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Developer Program** and **open courses**.
 Working with a variety of software libraries, APIs, frameworks, and software technologies and their interaction gradually builds this knowledge and skills, so do not expect that you will understand them from a single course, book or project.

 **Basic knowledge in the areas listed above** is usually sufficient to start working as a programmer.
 You will gain a deeper understanding of the concepts from the technologies and development tools you use in your day-to-day work.